-we think of Sri Rama in epic poetry form we can think of Valmiki,
+we think of Lord Sri Rama in epic poetry form we can think of Valmiki,

 when we think of Sri Rama in music form, our mind automatically

-remembers Thyagaraja Swami, and when we think of Sri Rama in story form, one will remember Brahmasri
+remembers Thyagaraja Swami, and when we think of Sri Rama in story form,

-way in which he portrays the life and virtues of Sri Rama,
+for the fascinating way in which he portrays the life and virtues of Sri Rama,

 enshrining the ideals that are ageless, teaching the lessons that are timeless,

 the test of time.

-exponent of the Ramayana.
-He was a versatile Sanskrit scholar well versed
+spreading the knowledge.
+He was a versatile Sanskrit scholar well versed in

 all he was the greatest Bhakta with immense devotion to Sri Rama.